 Check your toothpaste labels.
 Do you see any of these ingredients listed?

 I'm not going to go into all the risks of using these ingredients, some are certainly more risky than others.
 But you can google more information about each easily enough.
 Let's just say I just don't want those things in my mouth.
 Nor in my children's.
 That's why I created our natural toothpaste recipe.

 Remineralizing ingredients would be ideal, but my first goal is to get my kids used to using homemade toothpaste before I add some of the mineral rich ingredients.
 I added some bentonite clay to my first batch, but the flavor was just too earthy for my nine year old.
 So I took it to use for myself, and I love it!

 Plus, so far my six kids have all been cavity free.
 Kind of amazing, considering my mouth full of fillings!
 So minerals are not the most important ingredient for the kiddos just now.
 My husband has really good teeth.
 I, on the other hand, have a lot of fillings.
 The kids must have more of his good genes, thankfully.
 Plus our diet probably helps a little, too.

-1/3 cup Coconut Oil, mine was from Costco, but you can also get it here.
+1/3 cup Coconut Oil, you can get it here.

-a pinch of Sea Salt, mine was from Azure Standard, but you can also get it here.
+a pinch of Sea Salt, get it here.

 1/4 teaspoon (or 25 drops) Berry Stevia, for flavor and sweetness (I bought locally, but this is a better deal).